 The entrepreneurial personality is not that complex.
 Probably no more complex than the general population with the exception of doing things on their own.
 So we revert back to ‘who do we think of as an entrepreneur’ and ‘what is an entrepreneur?’
 They’re high tech wizards and they’re retailers on Main Street, but they’re all separated from the rest of society by their need for and their ability to be independent.
 Nothing more, nothing less.

-So The Big Reveal: How To Become An Entrepreneur.
-(You’re Going To Be Mad, At First.
-Just Wait.)
+The Big Reveal: How To Become An Entrepreneur.
+(You’ll Be Mad At First, But Just Wait.)

 Step 1.
 Define the vision.
 The vision must be clear whether mundane or unusual.
 Even if not yet achieved, it has to be seen by the entrepreneur; seen clearly.
 Yes, you know this.

 Step 2.
 Create the plan.
 What are the steps required to move from visualizing to action?
 Yes, you know this.

 Step 3.
 Act on the plan.
 What?
 You already knew this?
 Hang on, there’s more.

 Step 3 Is The Hardest Of All – And It Should Be

 What’s Stopping The Other 56+% Of Wanna-Be Entrepreneurs?

 They’re just not sure enough to make the leap.
 It’s scary and that’s perfectly natural.
 There are a lot of unknowns and most people don’t like the unknown.
 The common reasons for not acting are obvious and logical: the timing is off, other commitments, not enough money, can’t find a location.
 None of those are reasons that keep the serious, no holds barred entrepreneur from moving forward, but they do stop most and for them, those reasons are real and sufficient.
 No manual on how to become an entrepreneur is ever going to work because it’s a uniquely personal endeavor and every person has a different schedule.
 Most will never be ready for good reason.